Overview

 Routine bloodwork is defined as the number of electrolyte and complete blood count tests performed in a hospitalization.
 The physician-level indicator is defined as the average (mean) number of routine bloodwork tests per hospitalization.

-This indicator does not include routine bloodwork tests in the emergency department.
+This indicator does not include routine bloodwork tests in the emergency department or intensive care unit.

 Column